sebastianmonzel/webfiles-framework-php-doc/_posts/2016-03-25-stor_03_filesystem.md

 ---
 layout: page
-title: "filestem datastore"
+title: "directory datastore"
 category: stor
 date: 2015-07-04 14:26:25
 ---

-### filesystem datastore
+### directory datastore
-database datastore encapsulates webfile access to database.
+accesses webfiles persisted in one folder in an xml representation. file ending is ".webfile".